wp-plugins/responsive-contact-form/readme.txt

 * Added message from user in database and displayed in admin.

 = 1.5 =
-* Added Language translations for English(default),German,Italian,Chinese,Turkish,Spanish have been updated in the back-end and front-end of the site.
+* Added Language translations for Englis(default), German, Italian, Chinese, Turkish, Spanish have been updated in the back-end and front-end of the site.

 = 1.6 =
 * Added form custom style/CSS feature into admin panel.